-On-site soils were identified using the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) soil information for Cumberland County and part of Oxford County, Maine.
-A copy of the custom Soil Resource Report is included in Appendix A. The soil in the area of work consists of Lamoine silt loam (BuB), Elmwood fine sandy loam (EmB), Hartland very fine sandy loam (HfD2), Suffield silt loam (SuD2/SuE2), and Swanton fine sandy loan (Sz).
-Soil natural drainage classifications range from "Well drained" to "Poorly drained."
-Hydrologic soil groups range from Type B to Type D.
+On-site soils were identified using the United States Department of Agriculture (USDA) Natural Resources silt loam (SuD2/SuE2), and Swanton fine sandy loan (Sz).
+Soil natural drainage classifications range from

+Conservation Service (NRCS) soil information for Cumberland County and part of Oxford County, Maine.
+A copy of the custom Soil Resource Report is included in Appendix A. The soil in the area of work consists

-The site is currently undeveloped woods and generally slopes from Blanchard Road on the north to an unnamed tributary to Mill Brook on the south.
+$of \, Lamoine \, silt \, loam \, (BuB), \, Elmwood \, fine \, sandy \, loam \, (EmB), \, Hartland \, very \, fine \, sandy \, loam \, (HfD2), \, Suffield \, continuous \, (HfD2), \, Continuous \, (HfD2$ unnamed tributary to Mill Brook on the south.
 The slopes range from 5 to 20 percent.
 Stormwater runoff in this area generally drains via overland flow to a stream south of the project area.
 This stream was selected as Analysis Point 1 (AP-1) for this analysis.